Bâtiment ravitailleur de forces: Operations

 In early October 2023, and still prior to her commissioning, Jacques Chevallier embarked on her first operational deployment into the Atlantic and Indian Oceans.
 The ship was expected to deploy for three months and return to Toulon by the end of the year.
 She ended up deploying for four months, returning to Toulon in early February 2024.

+In early 2026 and prior to her commissioning, Jacques Stosskopf began her own long-term deployment to the Far North, the West Indies and the Pacific.
+She formally entered service in May 2026.

+In May 2026, Jacques Chevallier was accompanying the aircraft carrier Charles de Gaulle, and other French vessels, operating in the Indian Ocean in response to the American/Israeli War with Iran.